spacebeam/research/web/spacebeam.org/content/updates/links.md

 title: Elements of Coordination
 date: 2020-01-12
-description: In a crude way division of work is concerned with breaking a big task into smaller ones.
+description: In a crude way division of work is concerned with breaking a task into smaller ones.

 Division of work is concerned with breaking a big task into smaller ones.
 The resulting activities are therefore interconnected or linked.